gregdaynes/gregdaynes.github.io/_posts/2024-12-02-advent-of-code-day-03.md

 })
 ```

-An adustment to the RegEx from Part 1 is needed
+An adjustment to the RegEx from Part 1 is needed

-1. Wraping the whole matcher in a group
+1. Wrapping the whole matcher in a group
 2. Use `|` to define alternate group matchers for `don't()` and `do()`

 This gives a Regex pattern that has 3 possible matches for the group.